meruyme/ComedouroAutomatico/README.md

 # ComedouroAutomatico
-Final project of the Embedded System class.
+Final project of my Embedded System class.
 The project consists in a automatic pet feeder, utilizing Arduino.

 Utilized Components: